-- Following completion of one (1) qualifying pay period, a full-time employee shall accrue eight (8) hours of credit for sick leave with pay.
-Thereafter, for each additional qualifying pay period, eight (8) hours of credit for sick leave with pay shall be accrued. - Employees who are appointed less than full time shall accrue credit for sick leave with pay on a pro-rata basis. - 19.3 Sick leave may be accumulated without limits, and no additional sick leave with pay beyond that accumulated shall be granted, except as provided for in provision 19.24. - An employee shall be responsible for promptly reporting an absence to the appropriate administrator. - An employee shall be responsible for promptly completing and signing the campus absence form and returning the absence form to the appropriate administrator or his/her designee. - An employee may be required to provide a physician's statement or other appropriate verification when absent five (5) or more consecutive days due to illness/injury.

-- 19.7 When the appropriate administrator has reasonable cause to believe there has been an abuse of sick leave, an employee may be notified that he/she is required to provide a physician's statement or other appropriate verification for any future absences. - 19.8 Under no circumstances may an employee be granted sick leave for days during which the employee is laid off, or on a leave of absence without pay, or during periods when the campus or department is closed and the employee is not required to work. - An employee on vacation who becomes ill or injured and submits a physician's statement or other appropriate verification may request his/her vacation leave for such days be converted and charged to his/her accumulated sick leave.
+- 19.1 Following completion of one (1) qualifying pay period, a full-time employee shall accrue eight (8) hours of credit for sick leave with pay.
+Thereafter, for each additional qualifying pay period, eight (8) hours of credit for sick leave with pay shall be accrued. - Employees who are appointed less than full time shall accrue credit for sick leave with pay on a pro-rata basis. - 19.3 Sick leave may be accumulated without limits, and no additional sick leave with pay beyond that accumulated shall be granted, except as provided for in provision 19.24. - 19.4 An employee shall be responsible for promptly reporting an absence to the appropriate administrator. - An employee shall be responsible for promptly completing and submitting the campus' absence form to the appropriate administrator or their designee by a reasonable date designated by the appropriate administrator. - An employee may be required to provide a physician's statement or other appropriate verification when absent five (5) or more consecutive days due to illness/injury. - When the appropriate administrator has reasonable cause to believe there has been an abuse of sick leave, an employee may be notified that they are required to provide a physician's statement or other appropriate verification for any future absences. - 19.8 Under no circumstances may an employee be granted sick leave for days during which the employee is laid off, or on a leave of absence without pay, or during periods when the campus or department is closed and the employee is not required to work. - An employee on vacation who becomes ill or injured and submits a physician's statement or other appropriate verification may request their vacation leave for such days be converted and charged to their accumulated sick leave.
 Such requests shall not be granted during any period after notice of pending separation.